geo-tp/ESP32-Bus-Pirate/README.md

 It supports sniffing, sending, scripting, and interacting with various digital protocols (I2C, UART, 1-Wire, SPI, etc.) via a serial terminal or web-based CLI.

+There are also tools for communicating with radio protocols like Bluetooth, Wi-Fi, Sub-GHz, and RFID.

 ![Demo showing the different mode of the ESP32 Bus Pirate](images/demo12.gif)

 ## Features